On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Theoretical motivation

 { }

 The precise definition of gluon TMDs should also take into account the fact that they can contain (at least) two different gauge-link configurations.
-This leads to the distinction between $f$-type and $d$-type gluon TMDs, also known as Weisz\"acker-Williams and dipole TMDs~\cite{Kharzeev:2003wz,Dominguez:2010xd,Dominguez:2011wm}.
+This leads to the distinction between $f$-type and $d$-type gluon TMDs, also known as Weisz\"acker-Williams (WW) and dipole TMDs~\cite{Kharzeev:2003wz,Dominguez:2010xd,Dominguez:2011wm}.
 In practice, each gluon TMD in Tab.~\ref{tab:gluon_TMDs} actually represents two distinct TMDs.

-The WW TMDs contain either $[+,+]$ or $[-,-]$ gauge links, while the dipole TMDs contain either $[+,-]$ or $[-,+]$ gauge links.
+The WW TMDs contain either $[+,+]$ or $[-,-]$ Wilson line gauge links\footnote{Here $+$ ($-$) indicates the direction of the future- (past-) pointing Wilson lines corresponding to final (initial) state interactions.}, while the dipole TMDs contain either $[+,-]$ or $[-,+]$ gauge links.
 The WW type gluon TMDs occur in processes where the gluon interacts with a color-singlet initial particle (e.g., a photon in a DIS process) producing two colored final states (e.g., two jets).
 In processes where a gluon interacts with another gluon (color-octet state) and produces a color-singlet state (e.g., Higgs production), the relevant gluon TMDs have a $[-,-]$ gauge link structure.
 TMD factorization is expected to work in all these processes, and these relations are expected to follow from time-reversal invariance

 The dipole gluon TMDs, instead, occur when a gluon interacts with a colored initial particle and produces a colored final particle as, e.g., in photon-jet production in $pp$ collisions.
 In this case, TMD factorization has not been proven to work and may be affected by color-entanglement problems~\cite{Rogers:2013zha}.
 More complicated gauge-link structure are involved in processes where multiple color states are present both in the initial and final state~\cite{Bomhof:2006dp}.
 In these cases, TMD factorization can be even more questionable.